56th (East Lancashire) Light Anti-Aircraft Regiment, Royal Artillery: Origin

 After the Munich Crisis Britain's part-time Territorial Army was rapidly doubled in size.
 In June 1939 the Burnley-based 52nd (East Lancashire) Light Anti-Aircraft Regiment, Royal Artillery (itself only recently converted to the light anti-aircraft (LAA) role from a field artillery regiment) formed a duplicate regiment, 56th Light Anti-Aircraft Regiment.
 This consisted of Regimental Headquarters (RHQ) at Oswaldtwistle and 166–168 LAA Batteries.

 At this stage LAA units were armed with Light machine guns (AALMGs), usually old Lewis guns, but the new Bofors 40 mm gun was on order.

-World War II
+Second World War

 Mobilisation

 In June 1939, as the regiment was forming, the international situation worsened and a partial mobilisation of the TA units in Anti-Aircraft Command was begun.
 In a process known as 'couverture', each AA unit did a month's tour of duty in rotation to man selected AA gun and searchlight positions.
 The whole of AA Command was fully mobilised on 24 August ahead of the declaration of war.
 56th LAA Regiment mobilised in Western Command but was not yet assigned to any formation.
 During October 1939 the regiment underwent training at Tuxford and Hatfield in Yorkshire, where it came under the command of 39 AA Brigade.